Christian Radich

 Christian Radich is a Norwegian full-rigged ship, named after a Norwegian shipowner.
 The vessel was built at Framnæs shipyard in Sandefjord, Norway, and was delivered on 17 June 1937.
 The owner was The Christian Radich Sail Training Foundation, which was established by a grant from an officer of that name.

 Description

 Christian Radich is a full-rigged, three-masted, steel hulled ship, 62.5 m long, with an overall length of 73 m, including the bowsprit and a beam of 9.7 m.
-It has a draught of approximately 4.7 m, and a displacement at full load of 1050 tonnes.
+She has a draught of approximately 4.7 m, and a displacement at full load of 1050 tonnes.